Interview with Ernest Truman

 JB: Yeah.

-ET: I lost a flying boot out there.
+ET: I lost a flying boot up there.
 So, I landed in the, in snow covered country and I’d never had any experience.
 I hadn’t seen snow in my life before I went to England.
-And I went there and I went walkabout and I walked in the snow until I got to [pause] until it got daylight and I turned in to the, in to the forest and walked a good distance through the forest.
+And I went there and I went walkabout and I walked in the snow until I got to [pause] until it got daylight and I walked, turned in to the, in to the forest and walked a good distance through the forest.
 Got under a tree where, a pine tree and crawled under there and was sat there massaging my bare foot.

 JB: That’s got to, yeah.

-ET: And when it came daylight I was right at the edge of another bloody road and there was a bloke, a German bloke speed past and I could have [laughs] yelled out and shook his hand.
+ET: And when it came daylight I was right on the edge of another bloody road and there was a bloke, a German bloke skied past and I could have [laughs] yelled out and shook his hand.
 And anyway, I I go on that road and I don’t take, I don’t take, oh more than [pause] don’t walk more than a hundred yards when I can’t feel my foot below the knee and I wake up then.
 I’ll have to knock on some bugger’s door which I did.
 And they, I said, there’s an older elderly couple there with a young girl.
 A young German girl.
 Rather nice looking.
 I said, I said to her, ‘Go and get the Luftwaffe.’
 And she did.
 She got the Luftwaffe and they came and got me and painted my foot with blue purple dye.

 JB: Why the Luftwaffe?
 Because you didn’t want to fall in to the Gestapo —